How Spelling Games Help Kids Learn Without Knowing It

 Picture Speller

-Picture Speller is the right starting point for early readers.
+Picture Speller is the next step after Sound Catcher.
 A session takes 2–4 minutes, covers five words, and never asks a child to type.
 The game runs in two rounds with the same five words: first, hear the word and match the correct picture from four options; second, see the picture and spell the word back using coloured letter tiles.

 Round 1 — Picture Match